rges-pit/rges-pit.github.io/docs/_pages/rgespit_2023.md

 test the data reduction and analysis pipeline, and optimize the survey strategy of the GBTDS.

-4. Expand the scientific capacity and impact of the US microlensing community while simultaneously increasing its inclusiveness, diversity, equity, and accessibility, and to develop outreach and citizen science activities that provide entryways for the public to engage with the RGES science and the Roman mission.
+4. Expand the scientific capacity and impact of the US microlensing community while simultaneously increasing its education, outreach, and community efforts, and to develop citizen science activities that provide entryways for the public to engage with the RGES science and the Roman mission.